” The most authentic emulation of C64, Nes, Vic20, Gameboy, and Atari 2600 sound chips I’ve ever heard!” – 8 Bit Weapon

 ” I very much appreciate the openness of the chipsounds plug-in and the attention paid to the authentic “chiplike” features without letting that authenticity get in the way of practical production concerns.
 I’m definitely a Plogue fan, thanks for the awesome instruments!” - Mike Morasky, VALVe Software

-This software synth turns your VST, AU or RTAS host into a classic video game console, vintage 8-bit home computer and even an 80′s arcade.
+This software synth turns your VST, AU, RTAS or AAX host into a classic video game console, vintage 8-bit home computer and even an 80′s arcade.

 Plogue chipsounds authentically emulates 15 vintage 8-bit era sound chips (on top of their variants), down to their smallest idiosyncrasies.

 But more interestingly, it also faithfully allows you to dynamically reproduce the accidentally discovered sounds effect tricks and abusive musical techniques that were made famous by innovative chip music composers and classic video game sound designers, which for the good part of the last 3 decades, have pushed beyond the boundaries of the original chip designs.

 In short, whether you are already versed into chiptune/chip music or just interested in those sounds, this is one unique instrument for you!

 This ‘soundchip’ is not very well known, apart from the suspicion that it is in fact a microprocessor (NEC 4bit MCU) with embedded code on it.
 Since it runs a custom program that we don’t have access to (until this chip gets de-capped), we can only approximate what it generates using empirical tests.

 A very interesting chip specimen which appeared in a few obscure arcade games (Splendor Blast) and some synthesizers.
 It generates tones by means of additive squarewave synthesis.
 Just like an organ, but using square pulses instead of tone wheels. (think 60′s Combo Organs).
 The chip also permanently outputs a constant frequency LFSR-based noise waveform.